russellwinters/russell-winters-brainflix/sprint-1/src/notes.md

 Need to try:

-Use William's post to look into creating a new comment.
-Have to import an object at some point as well, which I'm unclear on.
+Need to put poster into video attributes.

-- I can use the next function to create reusable code for the comments themselves.
+Need to have icons display and then style them in the post-info section Add border-right to the comment and post-info on desktop size